In this article we have lots of cart abandonment stats by sector, why people abandon carts, and the items people are leaving behind.

 Cart abandonment emails are sent to shoppers who abandon, offering a reminder of the items added to the cart and tempting them to return to complete a purchase.

-We normally send these emails around an hour after purchase, as that has been shown to generate the best results.
+In a study we found the best time to send abandoned cart emails was normally around an hour after purchase, as that has been shown to generate the best results.

 Email open rates vary a lot by industry, type of email and more.
 For example, the average ecommerce open rate is often around 15%, but triggered emails like abandonment emails achieve much better results.